wyattoconnell/river-run/README.md

 # river-run
-An original kayak game implemented with Python and UVA's gamebox library
+An original kayak game implemented with Python and UVA's gamebox library... my first ever CS project.

 See it run: